Andr3sC/easterCalc/README.md

 This app will calculate Easter Sunday, Carnaval and some other relevant dates which are indexed to Easter Sunday.

-I will try to make a lighweight app.
+I will try to make a lighweight app and use multiple languages.